 One of the most popular choices for wood cabinets, maple offers a creamy white appearance that sometimes comes with a reddish tinge.
 It’s a strong hardwood that can handle some rough treatment and still stand up well over time.

 The grain has less variation than other woods, so if you’re looking for an abundance of waves and swirls, you might have to look elsewhere.
-Keep in mind that staining on maple can end up looking blotchy if the isn’t properly sealed first, or if you opt for darker stains which maple tends to absorb unevenly.
+Keep in mind that staining on maple can end up looking blotchy if the isn’t properly sealed first, or if you opt for darker stains, which maple tends to absorb unevenly.

 All that aesthetic character doesn’t come cheap, however.
 The price tag attached to cherry wood may deter some homeowners from using it as their cabinet wood of choice.

 This hardwood is often quite grainy, which creates a rough and rustic look, even on highly-finished pieces.
-Oak varies widely in colour, but commonly presents strips of white, brown, red, and pink.
-It’s a very durable wood that will endure over time, however staining can overly darken and exaggerate the grain, which will give it a two-toned appearance.
+Oak varies widely in colour but commonly presents strips of white, brown, red, and pink.
+It’s a very durable wood that will endure over time, however, staining can overly darken and exaggerate the grain, which will give it a two-toned appearance.

 Ranging from brown to yellow, walnut is another strong wood that can be a canvas for intricate carving designs.
-It offers a more ornate look, and is often used to create an antique-style aesthetic.
-Like cherry, it’s one of the more expensive woods, and some homeowners may be put off by its colour variations, which can run the gamut from light to dark even in a single board.
+It offers a more ornate look and is often used to create an antique-style aesthetic.
+Like cherry, it’s one of the more expensive woods, and some homeowners may be put off by its colour variations, which can run the gamut from light to dark even on a single board.

-Depending on the aesthetic you’re going for, and expected wear and tear you’re going to put on your new cabinets, you can choose a wood that strikes the right balance of style and durability so you’ll be able to enjoy your cabinets for years to come.
+Depending on the aesthetic you’re going for and expected wear and tear you’re going to put on your new cabinets, you can choose a wood that strikes the right balance of style and durability, so you’ll be able to enjoy your cabinets for years to come.